green-id-dev/rgesntracker/README.md

 ## Credits
 * [RGESN](https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/) for providing the data
-* [Samuel Trouchaud, Daniel Doughan] For the Development
+* [Samuel Trouchaud, Daniel Doughan] For the front-end Development
+* [Daniel Doughan] For the back-end Development
 * [Romane Dedieu] For the Design